 Dealing with death is never easy.
 Frugal Dad, a blogger buddy, lost his mother on Sunday.
 I never met the gentleman or his mother.
 I haven’t even talked to him on the phone, but I call him my friend.
 He helped and encouraged me with my blog even though he didn’t know me at all and had nothing to gain by it.
-Using his time to help wasn’t something he considered in a list of great small business ideas, but he felt it was the right thing to do.

 I’ve grown to like and respect him a great deal.
 Knowing what he and his family are going through now is painful.
 The pain stems from the fact that I just don’t know what to say to help him get through this.
 I think we all want to help people who are in these situations, but we often struggle to find a meaningful way to do so.

 When he published a post telling his readers about what happened to his mother, he received over 130 comments expressing condolences.
 It’s a testament to how connected his readers are to him.
 But at the end of the day, most of us said pretty much the same thing: “Sorry for your loss.”
 “My prayers are with you.”
 What else is there to say?
 I’m sure my buddy appreciated the outpouring of concern, but I wasn’t convinced it did much to ease his pain.

 Don’t get me wrong.
 Each comment was heartfelt and genuine.
 But my experience tells me that when you are in the middle of a situation like that, the pain can be so intense that it’s hard to feel anything else.
 Maybe that’s the way it has to be.
 When we go through things like this, we just have to go through the process, and maybe there isn’t anything anyone else can do to make it easier.